micheleantonazzi/bioinformatics-project/README.md

 [3] Kelley DR, Snoek J, Rinn JL.
 2016.
 Basset: learning the regulatory code of the accessible genome with deep convolutional neural networks.

 [4] David R. Kelley, Yakir A. Reshef,2 Maxwell Bileschi, David Belanger, Cory Y. McLean, and Jasper Snoek.
 "Sequential regulatory activity prediction across chromosomes with convolutional neural networks"

-Starting loading promoters epigenomic data of HEK293 cell line with window size of 200 Data obtained: promoters epigenomic data and labels Starting loading enhancers epigenomic data of HEK293 cell line with window size of 200 Data obtained: enhancers epigenomic data and labels Starting loading genome sequence of hg19
-Data obtained: genome sequence of Human, Homo sapiens, hg19, 2009-02-17, 25 chromosomes Starting extracting promoters sequence data
-Data loading: promoters sequence data
-Starting extracting enhancers sequence data
-Data loading: enhancers sequence data
-Data have not been already preprocessed, starting preprocess procedure In promoters data are found 1 NaN values, they are substituted with the mean In enhancers data are found 0 NaN values
-In promoters data no constant features were found
-In enhancers data no constant features were found Applied Pearson and Spearman test for promoters, 12 features are found Applied Pearson and Spearman test for enhancers, 32 features are found Applied MIC test for promoters, 23 features are found Applied MIC test for enhancers, 26 features are found Applied Pearson for feature-feature correlation for promoters, 0 useless features are found Applied Pearson for feature-feature correlation for enhancers, 0 useless features are found Running Baruta Feature estimation: 100%|██████████| 2/2 [1:47:52<00:00, 3236.01s/it] The initial amount of features for promoters was 207, after preprocessing it is 171 The initial amount of features for enhancers was 207, after preprocessing it is 115